fislysandi/filemaid/README.md

 # Filemaid

-Filemaid is a programmable filesystem automation engine written in Common Lisp.
+Filemaid is a programmable filesystem automation engine written in Common Lisp, Think of it as IFTTT for your file system - define patters, and filemaid moves, tags, or transforms files automatically when they appear in monitored directories.

 ## Core Pipeline